impactdlt/keygen/README.md

 ## Step 1: Generate IOTA Deposit Address using your SEED
 ### If you don't have a SEED, follow link below and click on "Generate SEED"
 ### [Create IOTA Deposit Address offline on browser](https://impactdlt.github.io/IOTA-Paper-Wallet/)
-This tool will create an IOTA Deposit Address using the IOTA SEED and also create a SEED.
+This tool will create an IOTA Deposit Address using the IOTA SEED and can also create a SEED.

 Copy and paste IOTA deposit address to ImpactDLT Coin Configuration Page.